Be the future of South Yorkshire Police

 Join us and make a difference to your community.

 A career with South Yorkshire Police is the chance for you to take on a challenge that will change lives.
 Whether you’re a school-leaver, a graduate or searching for new opportunities, we welcome applications from all backgrounds and communities.
 There are three different entry routes as part of our Policing Education Qualifications Framework (PEQF), which you can take to join the police.
+For a guide on all the different entry routes click the link below.

 If you don’t have a degree: